 QTPSs, individually or jointly, may submit a Stage One Proposal in response to an RFP that will address the identified concepts by the deadline specified, which shall not be less than 60 days from the posting of the public notice RFP.
 A QTPS's Stage One Proposal may include a corollary upgrade(s).
 In such cases, the QTPS's proposed solution relating to the upgrade(s) of an existing transmission system element(s) must provide all data available to the QTPS as part of its response to the request for proposal.
-The QTPS is not required to procure agreements with the PTO for implementation of the corollary upgrades as the PTO is required to implement the corollary upgrade(s) in accordance with Schedule 3.09(a) of the Transmission Operating Agreement if the proposed solution is selected through the competitive process.
-The requirements of a Stage One Proposal are described below in section 3.1.9.
+The QTPS is not required to procure agreements with the PTO for implementation of the corollary upgrades as the PTO is required to implement the corollary upgrade(s) in accordance with Schedule 3.09(a) of the Transmission Operating Agreement if the proposal are described below in section 3.1.9.